MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Summary and conclusions

-\item The \lya FWHM and asymmetry are in slight conflict, with the symmetric line as expected for a strong LCE, but the FWHM of the line higher than expected given expectations from simulations.
-This may be alleviated by \objname's \lya line being close to the systemic redshift, shown to be important in facilitating LyC escape, however we lack the other emission lines to assess this.
+\item The \lya shape and FWHM are in slight conflict, with the line being symmetric (as expected for a strong LCE) but with a large FWHM (unexpected given simulations).
+This may be alleviated by \objname's \lya line being close to the systemic redshift, shown to be important in facilitating LyC escape.
+However, we lack the other emission lines to assess this.

-\item The \lya half-light radius, $r_{50,Ly\alpha}$, is also larger than expected for high-\fesc galaxies, outside of the predicted range based on low-redshift results.
-Both this and the \lya line FWHM could be attributed to a rapid evolution of the \objname's \lya emission due to its recent burst, and some contribution from an older stellar population, as well as more chemically evolved parts of the galaxy.
+\item The \lya half-light radius, $r_{50,Ly\alpha}$, is also larger than expected for high-\fesc galaxies, lying outside of the predicted range based on low-redshift results.
+Both this and the \lya line FWHM could be attributed to rapid evolution of the \objname's \lya emission due to its recent burst, some contribution from an older stellar population, and more chemically evolved parts of the galaxy.

 \item We tested the promising halo fraction tracer established by \cite{SaldanaLopez2025HF} for the first time at high redshift and find qualitative agreement with low-redshift results, although \objname occupies a sparsely populated area of the parameter space.
-Nevertheless, our results support the use of this promising tracer for high-redshift \fesc studies.
-This reinforces the importance of geometry and orientation/viewing angle in the observation of escaping LyC photons.
-However, we caution that a higher \fesc uncertainty may be necessary when deriving \fesc using the HF at low HF values, due to a potential flattening of the relation at low HF.
-More high-\fesc LAEs are needed to confirm.
+Nevertheless, our results support the use of this promising tracer for high-redshift \fesc studies and demonstrate how this can be achieved with MUSE data.
+These results also reinforce the importance of geometry and orientation/viewing angle in the observation of escaping LyC photons.
+Applying the HF method to more high-redshift LCEs is necessary to truly ascertain its validity towards the EoR and therefore the potential importance of the presence clear channels in the ISM and CGM which this tracer probes.
+In particular, more high-\fesc LAEs are needed to assess whether \objname is a typical or an outlier case.

-\item Among \objname's star formation properties, sSFR is elevated, and $\Sigma_{SFR}$ is moderate, rising to very elevated when we consider the peak SFR of the recent burst.
+\item Among \objname's star formation properties, sSFR is elevated and $\Sigma_{SFR}$ is moderate, rising to very elevated when we consider the peak SFR of the recent burst.
 Both of these point to the importance of the recent burst of star formation in clearing the ISM and facilitating LyC escape.

-\item We find a higher UV slope, $\beta$, than expected, $\sim-1.4$ both from photometry and the best-fit \cg model.
+\item We find a redder UV slope, $\beta$, than expected: $\sim-1.4$ from photometry and $\sim-1.5--1.9$ from the best-fit \cg models.
 This indicates the presence of some dust in the galaxy and means it is likely we are observing the LyC escaping thanks to a specific ISM geometry, also likely due to feedback from the recent burst.

 \end{itemize}